CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/VictoryLevels.md

 If your character is required to move during the move, you can not exceed your normal amount of movement for that round.

-#### Grapple Disarm

-Can be used in a Grapple and receives bonus in disarming actions.
-A character must be in a Grapple to disarm another character while being unarmed.

-Once in a Grapple, if declaring to attempt a disarm before the round begins, the player receives +4d6 in their unarmed combat roll but the roll cannot be used for any victory (this means they cannot delegate their attack to inflict an injury or execute a trip regardless of how high the victory achieved.)

 ## Level 2 victory

 ### Medium injury